piccoloaiutante/schemaless-postgres/postgis/Readme.md

 SELECT * FROM nycstation
 ```

-There is a binary column called `geom` wher we have stored gis info.
+There is a binary column called `geom` where we have stored gis info.
 Let's make it readable using `ST_AsText` gis function:

 ```sql
 SELECT *,ST_AsText(geom) FROM nycstation